jlbaez/ha-pseg/README.md

-# PSEG Long Island Home Assistant Integration
+# PSEG NJ Home Assistant Integration

 A Home Assistant integration for PSEG NJ that provides automated energy usage data collection and statistics updates using a dedicated automation addon.